Exploring Turkish Culture in Louisiana: A Local Perspective

 Turkish Language Classes

-To preserve their heritage, the Turkish community in Louisiana offers language classes for both children and adults.
-These classes not only teach the Turkish language but also provide insights into the culture, history, and traditions of Turkey.
+To preserve and share their heritage, ATANOLA will start language classes for both children and adults.
+These classes not only teach the Turkish language but also provide insights into the culture, history, and traditions of Turkiye.

 Challenges and Opportunities